JTinkers/Ciderbit/README.md

 # Ciderbit
-Scriptable CLR injector that can serve as an initializer for debuggers, mods and bots written in C#.
+Scriptable CLR injector that can serve as a framework for debuggers, mods and bots written in C#.